 - Weight loss

-Also, an estimated 60 percent of children and 41 percent of adults with celiac disease have no symptoms at all, according to this article.
-In other words, even if you don’t have any celiac-related symptoms, you can still have silent celiac disease.
+An estimated 60 percent of children and 41 percent of adults with celiac disease have no symptoms.
+This phenomenon is known as asymptomatic or silent celiac disease.

 Diagnosing Non-Celiac Gluten Sensitivity

-Getting diagnosed with celiac disease requires a simple blood test, and may be followed up with additional diagnostic measures depending on your doctor’s assessment.
+Getting diagnosed with celiac disease only requires a simple blood test, and may be followed up with additional diagnostic measures depending on your doctor’s assessment.
 You can read more about how to get tested for celiac disease in this article.

-You can also take an at-home blood test to discreetly test yourself for celiac disease without a doctor’s request.
+As mentioned, you also can take an at-home celiac disease test to discreetly test yourself for celiac disease without a doctor’s request.
 Read more about the reliability of at-home celiac tests in this article.

 Getting tested for non-celiac gluten sensitivity is a bit more tricky, as there is not one widely accepted diagnostic tool yet known.

-That said, Dr. O’Bryan discusses the latest science behind how to get tested for a wheat or gluten sensitivity in this book.
+That said, Dr. Tom O’Bryan discusses the latest science behind how to get tested for a wheat or gluten sensitivity in his best-selling book.
 He recommends the Wheat Zoomer test, which has a 97-99 percent sensitivity and a 98-100 percent specificity.
 He also talks a lot about the Cyrex Array 3X test, which can also test you for gluten sensitivity.

 Related Reading: How Do I Know if I’m Gluten Intolerant?

-Most gluten sensitivity tests offered by your doctors are only checking for a sensitivity to one peptide in gluten (gliadin), but the tests Dr. O’Bryan recommends test for potential sensitivity to multiple peptides, giving you a more accurate picture of what might be going on inside of you.
+Remember, most gluten sensitivity tests offered by your doctors are only checking for sensitivity to one peptide in gluten (gliadin), but the tests Dr. O’Bryan recommends test for potential sensitivity to multiple peptides, giving you a more accurate picture of what might be going on inside of you.
 Do your research before committing to a test.

 Are You At Risk?

 Related Reading: Is There a Higher Risk for Celiac Disease in Immediate Family?

-P.S.
-Do not go gluten-free until you get tested, as you must be eating gluten in order for these tests to be accurate.
+Please do not implement a gluten-free diet until you get tested first as you must be eating gluten in order for these tests to be accurate.
 Read this article if you need more convincing.